GlucoseDAO/glucosedao.github.io/docs/index.md

 For reference: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5643203/

 ### Personal Motivation
-Livia Zaharia -team member and type 1 diabetic since 2001:
+Livia Zaharia - team member and type 1 diabetic since 2001:

 As a diabetic with extensive CGM data, I've recognized the need for a pattern-reading model to predict future glucose values.
 This project aims to bridge the gap in long-term data availability from non-diabetic individuals and provide valuable insights for glucose management and overall health optimization.